Travel Insurance for Czech Republic

 Do I need health insurance to travel to the Czech Republic?

 If you are applying for a Schengen visa, travel insurance is mandatory and must meet specific visa requirements.
-If you are from a visa-exempt country, travel health insurance is not required for entry.
+If you are from a visa-exempt country, travel insurance is not required for entry.
 However, comprehensive medical insurance for travel is recommended to cover unexpected medical expenses.

 Q: